biocompute-objects/bco-public-website/content/resources.md

 Publicly available resources developed by the BioCompute community include:

+### BCO Portal

+The [BCO Portal](https://portal.aws.biochemistry.gwu.edu/) is a form based creation tool for generating BioCompute Objects.
+The BCO Portal contains built-in linting and conformance against the current BioCompute specification.
+The BCO Portal includes a database of created BCOs.
+Unless specified in the embargo field, BCOs in the database are viewable to the general public.

+### Platform Specific Tools

+#### HIVE BCO App

+The High-throughput Integrated Virtual Environment ([HIVE](https://hive.biochemistry.gwu.edu/dna.cgi?cmd=main)) for genome analysis and the widely used, open source Galaxy project both have platform specific tools for generating BioCompute Objects from workflows.
+Both of these can be found on our [home page](/#tools).

+#### Cancer Genomics Cloud BCO App

+The [Cancer Genomics Cloud](https://www.cancergenomicscloud.org/) (CGC) has a powerful tool built into the CGC platform to capture and export a workflow as a BioCompute Object.

+#### Galaxy BCO Extension
+The [Galaxy BCO API Extension](https://galaxy.aws.biochemistry.gwu.edu/) enables Galaxy users to the export of Galaxy "workflow invocations" (i.e. realizations of a computational pipeline) in BCO format.

 ### BCO Community

 - The [BCO Gitter](https://gitter.im/biocompute-objects/) has spaces for general discussion, technical development, BCO implementation, and networking.